biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 EXERCISE
 ------------------

-- Look at previous EXERCISE.
-Can you make a configuration for that script with a new label for handling failing processes?
+- Look at the very last EXERCISE of the Second Day.
+Change the script and the config file using the label for handling failing processes.

 .. raw:: html